C$ 27 Find Cheap Flights from Vancouver to Canada

 The average price of all round-trip flights from Vancouver Intl Airport to Canada clicked on KAYAK for each day over the last 12 months.

-When flying from Vancouver to Canada, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
+When flying from Vancouver to Canada, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
 For your return to Vancouver, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Vancouver Intl Airport to Canada?